ac-obair/docker-gocd-agent/README.md

 `./local_build.sh` leverages the same Rakefile however it builds the image locally.
 The difference between the two is this is using the local docker daemon.

+** The pipeline for this repo is currently paused so that we can control when agents are built.
+It's only to be unpaused when the files in the repo have been updated **